ninewise/todo.sh/README.md

 # TODO's

- 1. Fetches items from sources, marked as unprocessed.
- 2. Ask the user to process in order each unprocessed item and each processed item (by deadline)
-    - Resolve the item
-    - Add a deadline (& postpone)
-    - Postpone processing

 Each source is a plugin, specified in one of the subdirectories of this repository and activated by adding it's configuration section to the configuration file.
+(For now, all plugins in the `enabled` directory are enabled.
+Configure by editing the plugins.)
 An example plugin would be notmuch, to add mails as items.
-Each pluging should provide in it's directory:
+Each plugin should provide in it's directory:

   - A `list` script (e.g. `notmuch search --output=messages not tag:archived`) which list identifiers for unresolved items of this plugin;
   - A `show` script (e.g. `notmuch show`) which shows the complete item;